tomoe-mami/weechat-scripts/urlselect/README.md

 ![screenshot](http://i.imgur.com/d5NFVnO.png "urlselect bar at the top of weechat")

 ### Usage

 Simply run `/urlselect` to activate URL selection bar.
-You can use Up/Down/Home/End to navigate.
-Press ? to see the list of key bindings and Tab to see list of available custom commands (see **Custom Commands** below).
+You can use arrow keys to navigate between URLs.
+Press F1 to see the list of keys and custom commands (see **Custom Commands** below).
+It's recommended to bind `/urlselect` to a key so it can be easily activated.
+For example, to use Alt+Enter run the following command in Weechat:

+    /key bind meta-ctrl-M /urlselect